-In a peace deal made with Marxist FARC rebels last year, the government had vowed to counter drug trafficking through voluntary crop substitution programs and rural development.
+In a peace deal made with Marxist FARC rebels last year, the government had vowed to counter drug trafficking through voluntary substitution of coca and development in neglected rural areas.

 In a press release, the UN Mission in Colombia urged the administration of Juan Manuel Santos to effectively implement these policies, rather than eradicate coca by force as it has been doing over the past few weeks.